dkaoster/taiwan-atlas/README.md

 <a href="#nation-mercator-10t.json" name="nation-mercator-10t.json">#</a> <b>nation-mercator-10t.json</b> · [Download](https://cdn.jsdelivr.net/npm/taiwan-atlas/nation-mercator-10t.json "Source")

 A [TopoJSON file](https://github.com/topojson/topojson-specification/blob/master/README.md#21-topology-objects) containing the geometry collections <i>nation</i>.
 The geometry is quantized, simplified, and projected with the mercatorTw projection.
 This topology is derived from the Ministry of the Interior’s [直轄市、縣市界線(TWD97經緯度)](https://data.gov.tw/dataset/7442).
+This file also contains a compBorders object for optionally drawing the borders of the composed areas.

 <a href="#tw.objects.nation" name="tw.objects.nation">#</a> tw.objects<b>.nation</b>